 Schedule an Appointment

-To schedule an appointment with one of our clinics (pediatric and adult MDA, ALS, general neuromuscular, OPMD), please call our neuromuscular clinic coordinator and nurse at 505-272-3160.
+To schedule an appointment with one of our pediatric and adult MDA, ALS and general neuromuscular clinics, call 505-272-3160.

 UNM Health’s neuromuscular program aims to diagnose, manage, and provide high quality care for patients with disorders of peripheral nerve, muscle and neuromuscular junction.
 Located within the Clinical Neurosciences Center at UNM Hospital, our program includes the neuromuscular clinic, the adult and pediatric Muscular Dystrophy Association clinics, the amyotrophic lateral sclerosis (ALS) clinic, electromyography (EMG) laboratory, and ultrasound laboratory.
 We also work closely with the pathology department to provide neuropathology services.